 - allows you to connect with those who share your experiences or interests

 - gives a sense of community that will enable you to achieve academic, social, professional and personal success.

 In addition to the courses, activities and events during the academic year, community speakers will enable students to understand the legal, medical,

 educational, and cultural issues that can arise for LGBTQIA citizens locally

 and globally.
 This will strengthen your ability to work within and across

 contexts involving these communities.
-The residents

 Seats in certain high-demand classes will be reserved for freshmen in this Learning Community.
 Your adviser will help you enroll in these courses, which you will attend with other members of your Learning Community.
 Visit Priority Enrollment to find out more about enrollment and advising.